ScooloV/bbpedia/docs/core_rules.md

 SUDDEN DEATH
-If there is still no clear winner at the end of extra time, the game is decided by a penalty roll-off, representing the teams taking part in a fieeld goal penalty shoot-out (the only time fieeld goals are used in modern Blood Bowl).
+If there is still no clear winner at the end of extra time, the game is decided by a penalty roll-off, representing the teams taking part in a field goal penalty shoot-out (the only time field goals are used in modern Blood Bowl).
 To resolve sudden death, both coaches roll-off fivve times, each rolling a D6 and re-rolling ties.
 The coach who wins the most roll-offs wins the